MemeLens: Multilingual Multitask VLMs for Memes: Dataset Details

 \section{Dataset Details}

-\textbf{BanglaAbuseMeme~\cite{das-etal-2023-BanglaAbuseMeme}.} BanglaAbuseMeme is a Bengali (Bangla) multimodal meme dataset curated from social platforms, where each example pairs an image with its embedded text (using OCR) for abusive-language understanding.
+\paragraph{BanglaAbuseMeme~\cite{das-etal-2023-banglaabusememe}.} This is a Bengali (Bangla) multimodal meme dataset curated from social platforms, where each example pairs an image with its embedded text (using OCR) for abusive-language understanding.
 It is designed to support abusive content detection in memes, emphasizing cases where abusiveness emerges from the interaction of image and text.
-In our experiments, we use the \emph{abuse}, \emph{sarcasm}, and \emph{vulgarity} subsets of BanglaAbuseMeme, formulating each as a \textbf{binary classification task} (present vs.\ not-present).
+We use the \emph{abuse}, \emph{sarcasm}, and \emph{vulgarity} subsets of BanglaAbuseMeme, formulating each as a \textbf{binary classification task} (present vs.\ not-present).

-\textbf{RoMemes~\cite{puaics2024romemes}.} RoMemes is a Romanian-language multimodal meme benchmark consisting of image--text pairs annotated for multiple meme understanding tasks.
+\paragraph{RoMemes~\cite{puaics2024romemes}.} RoMemes is a Romanian-language multimodal meme benchmark consisting of image--text pairs annotated for multiple meme understanding tasks.
 The dataset supports evaluation beyond high-resource English settings by focusing on Romanian social media content.
 In our experiments, we use the \emph{political meme detection} subset and the \emph{fake image detection}.

-\textbf{HarMeme~\cite{pramanick-etal-2021-detecting}.} HarMeme is an English-language multimodal meme dataset annotated for both harmfulness and target identification, where each meme image is paired with its embedded textual content.
-The dataset provides fine-grained harmfulness labels (e.g., not harmful, partially harmful, very harmful) as well as annotations indicating the entity targeted by the meme (e.g., individual, organization, group).
+\paragraph{HarMeme~\cite{pramanick-etal-2021-detecting}.} HarMeme is an English-language multimodal meme dataset annotated for harmfulness and target identification, where each meme image is paired with embedded textual content.
+The dataset provides fine-grained harmfulness labels (e.g., not harmful, partially harmful, very harmful) and annotations indicating the targeted entity (e.g., individual, organization, group).
 HarMeme is organized into two subsets: Harm-C, consisting of COVID-19-related memes, and Harm-P, consisting of political memes from the U.S.\ context.
-In our experiments, we use the Harm-C data from the original HarMeme-V0 release and the Harm-P data from the updated HarMeme-V1 release.
-In addition to harmfulness, we utilize the target annotation provided by the dataset; memes without an explicit target annotation are treated as having a \emph{none} target, following the dataset’s annotation schema.
+In our experiments, we use Harm-C from the original HarMeme-V0 release and Harm-P from the updated HarMeme-V1 release.
+In addition to harmfulness, we use the target annotation; memes without an explicit target are treated as \emph{none}, following the dataset schema.